 Collaborative Family Law involves the divorcing parties and their Collaboratively-trained attorneys, along with a team of other Collaboratively-trained professionals invested in guiding the couple to peaceful dissolution.
 Such participants may include financial planners and CPAs, who help create budgets, offer spousal and child support suggestions, review property divisions and weigh in on other financial matters.
-Such specialists look at the parties’ financial circumstances from the unique perspective of divorce with its different tax ramifications and financial considerations.
+Such specialists look at the parties’ financial circumstances from the unique perspective of divorce, understanding potential tax ramifications and financial considerations.

 A mental health professional may also contribute to the team as a Child Specialist who brings the voice, needs and perspective of the children into the process.
 In some situations, a child may want to be heard separately or a parent may have a particular concern.
-The Child Specialist meets with the child, assuring that his or her needs are specifically addressed.
-This further focuses and supports the parties in developing a resolution that will truly meet their children’s needs.
+The Child Specialist meets with the child, specifically addressing his or her needs.
+This further focuses and supports the parties in developing a resolution that truly meets their children’s needs.

 Interested in learning more about Collaborative Divorce?
 Contact Alisa Peskin-Shepherd!